viviennezoe/guess-the-number/README.md

 # guess-the-number
-Anroid app to guess a number
+Android app to guess a number